-I am currently a Teaching Fellow at the School of History and Geography, Dublin City University.
-I am also a Humanities Institute Research Associate at UCD, a Fellow of the Royal Historical Society and a freelance copy editor.
+I am a social historian of Ireland and Britain in the eighteenth, nineteenth and twentieth centuries, with particular interest in the history of poverty and welfare, women’s history and urban history.
+I am a Humanities Institute Research Associate at UCD, a Fellow of the Royal Historical Society and a freelance copy editor; most recently, I taught in the school of History & Geography, Dublin City University.
 My monograph (Begging, Charity and Religion in Pre-Famine Ireland) was published in Liverpool University Press’s ‘Reappraisals in Irish History’ series in 2018 and received a Special Commendation Award in the NUI Publication Prize in Irish History 2019.
 Between 2018-20, I was an Irish Research Council Enterprise Partnership Scheme Postdoctoral Fellow at the School of History, UCD.
 My project (associated with Dublin City Council and 14 Henrietta Street museum) examined the survival strategies of women in Dublin’s tenements (mid-19th to mid-20th c).
 I currently serve as copy editor of Irish Historical Studies.

 Prior to my current position at DCU, I worked as an occasional lecturer and tutor in the School of History, UCD and Department of History, Maynooth University.
 In 2015-16 I was an Irish Research Council Government of Ireland postdoctoral fellow at NUI Galway.

 I was awarded my PhD in 2015 for my thesis, which examined perceptions of and responses to begging and alms-giving in pre-Famine and Famine Ireland, with particular focus on charities and religious denominations.

 * Legal history